SPINLab/gi-minor-python-course-2019/README.md

 - (optional) Unit 10 - Lesson: Advanced Topics in Python
 - Unit 12 - Lesson: File Input and Output

-Practice makes perfect: feel free to complete any of the other lessons and or exercises.
+Practice makes perfect: feel free to complete any of the other lessons and or exercises after you've gone through thist list.

 ## obtaining the lecture materials
-The folders in this repository contain the lecture materials.
-You will need these during the practical assignment.
+The folders in this repository contain the lecture materials, code examples and exercises for the practical sessions.
 Download them as follows:

 1. scroll to the top of this page
 2. click on the green button labelled `Clone or download`